rodrigobaron/anthill/examples/airline/README.md

 > [!NOTE]
 > These evals are intended to be examples to demonstrate functionality, but will have to be updated and catered to your particular use case.

-For this example, we run function evals, where we input a conversation, and the expected function call ('None' if no function call is expected).
+For this example, we run function evals, where we input a conversation, and the expected tool call ('None' if no tool call is expected).
 The evaluation cases are stored in `eval/eval_cases/` subfolder.

 ```json